christophergandrud/Zelig/README.md

 Installing and Loading Zelig
 ----------------------------

-If you haven't already done so, open your R console and install Zelig:
+If you haven't already done so, open your R console and install Zelig.

-    install.packages('Zelig')
+We recommend installing Zelig with the zeligverse package.
+This installs core Zelig and ancillary packages at once.

+    install.packages('zeligverse')

-Alternatively you can install the development version with:
+Alternatively you can install the development version of Zelig with:

     devtools::install_github('IQSS/Zelig')

 Once Zelig is installed, load it:

-    library(Zelig)
+    library(zeligverse)

 Building Models
 ---------------

 Let’s assume we want to estimate the effect of education on fertility.
-Since fertility is a continuous variable, least squares is an appropriate model choice.
+Since fertility is a continuous variable, least squares (`ls`) is an appropriate model choice.
 To estimate our model, we call the `zelig()` function with three two arguments: equation, model type, and data: